Our store is secure. All payments are made via PayPal. So you can shop with 100% confidence.

 Tom R. Fernie started his career in 1908 at Troon as an amateur before taking up the position as the professional at Turnberry in 1911 where he stayed until 1926.
 His final position was at Royal Lytham & St. Annes from 1927 to 1932.
 His name is clearly stamped to the crown within the strike band, plus to the brass sole plate and to the shaft below the grip.

-A beautiful large headed 15 degree brassie with a deep face restored to a high standard ready for play.
+An exceptional large headed 15 degree brassie with a deep face restored for play.
 Swing Weight D1.
 Length 43” (109cm).

 D. Anderson & Sons were a highly respected family of club makers in St. Andrews during the hickory era, their workshop being just around the corner from the 18th fairway where the famous Swilken Bridge is situated on the Old Course.
 Their name and model name are both clearly stamped to the head in gold lettering.

-A beautiful stripe top brassie by this famous club maker restored for play.
+A pristine stripe top brassie by this famous club maker restored for play.
 The swing weight is D1 and the length is 42” (107cm).

 The makers name is clearly stamped within the strike band across the mid brown stained head.
 The aiming dots are shown either side of his name.